leo1200/thin-films/README.md

 # reflax - Differentiable Interference Modeling for Cost-Effective Growth Estimation of Thin Films

-> [!NOTE]
 > The results from the paper can be reproduced using the scripts in the `paper` folder.
-We are still in the process of cleaning up these scripts until the supplemental material deadline (May 22 '25 (Anywhere on Earth)).

 `reflax` is an open-source `JAX` library for inferring thin film growth behavior, featuring differentiable interference forward models